coderarjob/libpix/README.md

 file and see the output.

 ### Why PPM and not any other file format?
-Because its very simple, use and is supported in Linux.
+Because its a simple image format ([Wikipedia - Netpbm](https://en.wikipedia.org/wiki/Netpbm)) and is supported in Linux.

 ## Example: